ML for the hKLM at the 2nd Detector: Simulations

 \section{Simulations}

 We utilize the Detector Design for High Energy Physics (DD4HEP)~\cite{frank_markus_2018_1464634} framework for detector simulations.
 DD4HEP builds the detector geometry from a compact file and runs GEANT4 with a particle gun to simulate the detector response.
 Although GEANT4 provides an optical photon simulation, we implement a faster optical photon parameterization, producing a speed up of approximately 20-fold.
-Our method estimates the photon yield based on the hit position and energy deposition, and uses a normalizing flow model~\cite{rezende2016variationalinferencenormalizingflows} to sample photon arrival times.
-Normalizing flows (NF) transform samples from a known distribution to an unknown distribution via a series of bijective functions.
-We train our model to transform optical photon arrival times from the truth distribution to a normal distribution.
-For inference, the trained model is reversed: samples are drawn from a normal distribution and transformed via the inverse of the trained functions.
-The resulting distribution approximates the photon timing distribution, enabling efficient and accurate sampling without costly simulations.
+Our method estimates the photon yield based on the hit position and energy deposition, and uses a NF model~\cite{normalizingflows} to sample photon arrival times.
+We train a NF model on approximately 1 million events from the full GEANT4 optical photon simulation to transform photon arrival times from the truth distribution to a normal distribution.
+For inference, the trained model is reversed: samples are drawn from a normal distribution and transformed via the inverse of the model.
 The model is conditioned on the charged particle position, angle, and momentum.
-The right panel of Figure~\ref{fig:rendering} compares the simulation and NF distributions for the first optical photon arrival time for a single bar setup.
+We find that the NF model succeeds at modeling timing distribution produced by the simulation for full timing distribution, as well as the first photon timing distribution, show in the right panel of Figure~\ref{fig:rendering}.